Today we welcome back Jane Kelly, who writes about her experience as a QA Tester.

 A QA tester therefore needs to be inquisitive, able to communicate effectively at all levels, be demonstrably flexible and show patience and tolerance, with an ability to see the perspective of others.
 Excellent organisational skills, time management and prioritisation are all important qualities in a QA tester.
 A good creative mindset and a methodical approach taken by QA testers will help to uncover and exploit weaknesses and anomalies in software code.

-The end goal is to have increased Quality Assurance and a set of satisfied stakeholders who are more confident in the result and have the assurance and management information they need to evaluate if the product, system or service is fit to release to live production operations and reflects the expected level of quality.
+The end goal is to have increased Quality Assurance and a set of satisfied stakeholders who are more confident in the result.
+They need to have the assurance and management information to evaluate if the product, system or service is fit to release to live production operations.
+It has to reflect the expected level of quality.

 If you are looking for support with your Quality Assurance, reach out here and we can schedule some time to talk.